gcaselton/Binary-Decimal-Converter/BinaryDecimalConverter/README.md

 Feel free to explore and modify the code as needed!

+## Notes
+- The program only converts between positive integers at present.
-Please note - the program uses the int data type throughout and therefore is not suitable for converting to/from values larger than 2147483647.
+- The program uses the int data type throughout and therefore is not suitable for converting to/from values larger than 2147483647.